Token format

 NORMATIVE fields (all string unless noted):

 The set of available name-object fields is declared in the design system's field catalog (fields/ directory).
-Each field declaration conforms to field.schema.json and specifies its kind (semantic or dimension), vocabulary registry, validation severity, and default serialization position.
+Each field declaration conforms to field.schema.json and specifies its kind (semantic or mode-set), vocabulary registry, validation severity, and default serialization position.
 See Taxonomy for the full concept category hierarchy, component anatomy vs. token objects, and serialization rules.

 Semantic fields